juicedata/juicefs/docs/en/administration/destroy.md

 ---
 # How to destroy a file system

-JuiceFS client provides a `destroy` command to completely destroy a file system, which will result in the following.
+JuiceFS client provides the `destroy` command to completely destroy a file system, which will result in

-- Delete all metadata entries of the file system
+- Deletion of all metadata entries of this file system
-- Deletes all data blocks of the file system
+- Deletion of all data blocks of this file system

 Use this command in the following format.